madebycm/scripts/permsync/README.md

 - `permsync` - Run synchronization
 - `permsync install` - Install the tool
 - `permsync uninstall` - Remove the tool
+- `permsync blacklist` - Open blacklist.json in your editor
+- `permsync allowed` - Open allowed.json in your editor

 ## Files